isomerpages/enterprisesg-cpso/_suppliers/supplying-controlled-goods/list-of-controlled-goods.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>Air cooler, which is an electrical appliance intended for household use
+<p>Air cooler, which are electrical appliances intended for household use
-to agitate the air and equipped to use water as a cooling medium, with rated voltage of not more than 250 Vac.</p>
+to agitate the air and equipped to use water as a cooling medium, with rated voltage of not more than 250 VAC.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>IEC 60335-2-98: 2002 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;